 Kayla Cashetta joined Refugee Orchestra Project for the world premiere of her work Anima.
 Poised behind a series of effects pedals, Cashetta sculpted an analog drone in real time along with the ensemble.
 Explorations of register and instrumental timbre in Anima yield fascinating interactions between electronic and acoustic sound—sometimes fusing into a seamless electroacoustic partnership, such as glistening electronics paired with upper register acoustic sustains, and sometimes at odds, such as the driving, pulsating bass that devolves into chaos when paired with the ensemble.

 The evening concluded with Emma O’Halloran’s Constellations, one of the most unencumbered, authentic, and joyful works that I have heard in recent years.
-In an effort to create a work about “finding your voice and making the art you want to make,” O’Halloran samples the Spice Girls and remixes them into irresistibly catchy grooves, incorporates cool, pop-infused vocals with synthy sustains, and invokes fiddle tunes in the strings before delivering a delicious bass drop.
+In an effort to create a work about “finding your voice and making the art you want to make,” O’Halloran remixes samples into irresistibly catchy grooves, incorporates cool, pop-infused vocals with synthy sustains, and invokes fiddle tunes in the strings before delivering a delicious bass drop.
 In making something so honest, O’Halloran proved the effectiveness of simple motivic writing drawn from disparate influences and recombined in novel ways.

 At the intermission, the finalists and mentors had spoken about the process of creating their commissioned pieces.
 While Du Yun noted that the finalists and mentors on stage were “all failures in a lot of competitions,” Prestini emphasized that the Hildegard Competition was created in order to provide “a space to try things.”
 This freedom to explore, freedom to fail, freedom to revise, rework, and try again, is far more meaningful than many competitions and calls for scores that offer a one-time performance or commission.
 Instead, the most important element of the Hildegard Competition is the sustainability of the experience: relationships built, mentors gained, and the permission to discover and celebrate genuine expressions of self.